 1. Immersive Experiences

 For certain industries, B2C marketing will be immersive, engaging, and exciting.
 For instance, Realtors are already connecting with potential buyers and sellers via 360-degree videos that allow for a complete tour through an agent’s portfolio.
-However, for other industries, such as travel, the new trend is that virtual tours will take place on the scale of an estate or city.
+However, for other industries, such as travel, the new trend is that virtual tours will take place on an estate or city scale.

-As graphic quality increases and the need for powerful desktop computers decreases, businesses are increasingly able to connect with the hearts of customers in ways that translate into immediate sales and loyal followers.
-Such technology is also being spearheaded by theme parks, such as Disney.
-However, filmmakers and storytellers are also using it to engage and entertain potential customers who can then make a purchase for the complete experience.
+As graphic quality increases and the need for powerful desktop computers decreases, businesses are increasingly able to connect with customers’ hearts in ways that translate into immediate sales and loyal followers.
+Theme parks, such as Disney are also spearheading such technology.
+However, filmmakers and storytellers are also using it to engage and entertain potential customers who can then purchase the complete experience.

 2. Attention spans

-In fact, brief content is also on the rise for many online publishers who are facing the acronym of TLDR, which translates into “too long didn’t read.”
-For companies wanting to reach customers via video, the challenge is to hook viewers with engagingly brief videos.
+In fact, brief content is also on the rise for many online publishers facing the acronym of TLDR, which translates into “too long didn’t read.”
+Companies want to reach customers via video, the challenge is to hook viewers with engagingly brief videos.
 People who eschew this trend might end up spending a lot of money producing content that is too long that viewers will never watch.

 - offer impromptu answers